Beautiful Gardens of Provence: Visitor Guide

 The estates in Saint-Jean-Cap-Ferrat, some of the most expensive in the world, are home to beautiful gardens in Provence.
 However, the Villa Ephrussi de Rothschild garden is listed as a “Jardin remarquable.”

 Later that year, themed gardens were created, including a Spanish, Florentine, Japanese, and Exotic Garden.
 The French formal garden and the fountains on the estate were also renovated.
-There are nine different gardens at the site, each one distinct and beautiful, whether you’re admiring the arches, fountains, and gargoyles in the Stone Garden or smelling the intoxicating scents wafting from the Rose Garden.
+There are nine distinct gardens at the site, each one beautiful, whether you’re admiring the arches, fountains, and gargoyles in the Stone Garden or taking in the intoxicating scents wafting from the Rose Garden.

 Contact Information: